How to calculate sell-through rate & improve it if it’s too low

 You’ll want to keep a closer eye on your inventory levels for seasonal items, like candy corn around Halloween.

-If you notice that your sell-through rate for candy corn is high (say, above 80%), you’ll want to make sure you have enough inventory on hand to meet customer demand.
+If you notice that your STR for candy corn is high (say, above 80%), you’ll want to make sure you have enough inventory on hand to meet customer demand.

 These are just a few examples of how tracking STR can benefit your profitability and overall business health.